-Currently acting Chair of the Humanities Department and coordinator of the Media Design Programs at Hostos Community College, where he is an assistant professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.
+Currently acting Chair of the Humanities Department and coordinator of the Media Design Programs at Hostos Community College, where he is an associate professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.

 Shad is an artist and filmmaker, composing and recording music at his Stressless Sound Recording Studio.
 He is constantly exploring unique intersections of his varied interests in the arts, design, communication, gaming, and academics.